-This part fiction, part non-fiction, film with commentary and voice-overs explores Sheephatch Camp School near Farnham.
+This a part dramatised fiction, part non-fiction, film with commentary and voice-overs explores Sheephatch Camp School in Tilford near Farnham.
 It provides a record of the teenage schoolchildren taking advantage of the educational and boarding facilities on offer at the rural institution.

 Civilians in Uniform

 The town of Leatherhead’s pride in its contribution on the home front is demonstrated here in this reconstruction of the activities of the local Civil Defence organisation.
 The spoken narrative describes the duties undertaken by the Services.